States

 Focus

-This state happens when someone highlights an element, using an input method such as their keyboard or screen reader (voice).
-Focus states are also often seen for links and input fields, like in a signup form.
+This state happens when someone highlights an element, using an input method.
+Focus states are also often used for links and input fields, like in a signup form.

 Disabled